Majorana bound states in encapsulated bilayer graphene

-In such limit the nanowire Hamiltonian can be cast into a real matrix belonging to the BDI symmetry class, whose 1D invariant is $\nu_\mathrm{BDI}\in\mathbb{Z}$.
+In such limit the nanowire Hamiltonian can be cast into a real matrix belonging to the BDI symmetry class, {albeit one where time-reveral symmetry (TRS) $\mathcal{T} = is_y\mathcal{K}$ is broken by Zeeman, and a pseudo-TRS $\tilde{\mathcal{T}}=\mathcal{K}$ (conjugation) takes its place}.
+The BDI invariant in 1D is $\nu_\mathrm{BDI}\in\mathbb{Z}$.
 The total number of zero modes at a nanowire boundary then becomes the difference in $\nu_\mathrm{BDI}$ at either side of the boundary, which can be more than one \cite{Tewari:PRB12,Wakatsuki:PRB14}.
-In nanowires the value of $\nu_\mathrm{BDI}$ actually matches the total number of spinless modes that have undergone a topological transition.
-For $E_Z=0$, therefore, it is always $\nu_\mathrm{BDI}=0$ (like in vacuum).
-This trivial invariant can also be physically understood as a consequence of the \textit{opposite} helicity of the two sectors in any spinful mode in a time-reversal-symmetric {Rashba nanowire.}
+In nanowires the value of $\nu_\mathrm{BDI}$ actually matches the total number of spinless modes that have undergone a topological transition. {For small but finite $E_Z$, such that no modes have transitioned yet}, it is therefore $\nu_\mathrm{BDI}=0$ (like in vacuum).
+This trivial invariant can also be physically understood as a consequence of the \textit{opposite helicity} {of two pairs of modes weakly split by Zeeman in a Rashba nanowire.}